Who is involved in SCF Research Review?

 Research today is different.
 The United States has different laws for research and informed consent requirements.
 Now, Tribal health organizations like Southcentral Foundation oversee research.
 Southcentral Foundation is even involved in prioritizing which topics to study.
 More Alaska Native people are doing the research.
 Because of research, we create new programs to meet the needs of the Native Community.

-What is involved in SCF’s Tribal Review Process?
+What is involved in SCF’s Research Review Process?

-Each group in SCF Tribal Review ensures research meets the following criteria:
+Each group in SCF Research Review ensures research meets the following criteria:

 • Project is research, as defined in the Definition of Research Questions.